 How to Increase the ROI of Your Volunteer Program with Continuous Improvement

-Posted Thursday, March 29th, 2018 by Verified Volunteers Staff
+Posted Thursday, March 29th, 2018 by Verified Volunteers and VolunteerPro Staff

 Verified Volunteers is pleased to announce our new partnership with VolunteerPro, an organization which provides online volunteer management training, coaching and an online community to volunteer leaders.
 VolunteerPro shares “research and best practices and emerging innovations in volunteer management, all based on engaging today’s volunteers”.